Netatalk/netatalk/doc/manpages/man1/afp_spectest.1.md

 - 0 PASSED
 - 1 FAILED
-- 2 NOT TESTED - a test setup step or precondition check failed
+- 2 NOT TESTED
-- 3 SKIPPED - unmet requirements for testing
+- 3 SKIPPED

-Note that a NOT TESTED result is treated as a failure of the entire test run, but SKIPPED is not.

-The spectest shall return the same results whether they are run against a native Mac OS AFP server or Netatalk, but in the former case you need to run the spectests with the **-m** parameter to enable Mac compatibility.
+*NOT TESTED* means that a test setup step or precondition validation failed.
+This return code will flag the test run as failed.

+*SKIPPED* means that the test is not applicable to the AFP server under test, or that a partical parameter required for the test is missing.
+Check the test report for the specific reason that the test was skipped.
+This return code will *not* contribute to a failed test run.

-## Testing a Mac AFP server
+## Testing an AppleShare AFP server

-This suite of tests was designed primarily to test Netatalk AFP servers, however they can also be used to test a native Mac OS AFP server hosted by an older Mac OS X or Classic Mac OS system.
+This suite of tests was designed primarily to test Netatalk AFP servers, however they can also be used to test an AppleShare AFP server hosted by an older Mac OS X or Classic Mac OS system.

-Launch the test runner with the **-m** option when testing a Mac AFP server.
+Launch the test runner with the **-m** option when testing an AppleShare AFP server.
-When running in Mac mode, the test runner will report tests with known current or historical differences between Mac and Netatalk.
+When running in Mac mode, the test runner will report tests with known current or historical differences between AppleShare and Netatalk.

 If Mac and Netatalk differ, or if Mac results differ between versions: